How Much Does a Pergola Cost in Melbourne

-Additions / Features: Another important factor that can affect the cost of a pergola would be the additional features should you want them.
-If you wish to add skylights, electricity, blinds or other features to your pergola this can impact the price.
+- Additions / Features: Another important factor that can affect the cost of a pergola would be the additional features if you choose to install any.
+If you wish to add skylights, electricity, blinds or other features to your pergola this can obviously impact the price.
 At undercover concepts, we custom make our pergolas to suit your needs, so if extra features are something you require, don’t hesitate to let us know.
 We will go the extra step to accommodate for all of your lifestyle needs.

-- Site Costs: All sites are different, depending on where you would like your pergola built this can also affect the price.
+- Site Costs: All sites are different, so where you choose to build your pergola can also affect the price.
 If site access is restricted and it’s difficult to move materials in and out of the property, it may become more costly.
-Similarly, if earthworks are required to build your pergola this will usually affect the cost.
-Some pergolas can be bolted to existing concrete whilst others can be concreted into the ground or anchored to existing structures such as deckings and retainer walls.
+Similarly, if earthworks are required to level your property and build your pergola this will also result in an additional cost.
+Some pergolas can be bolted to existing concrete whilst others can be concreted into the ground or anchored to existing structures such as a decking or retaining walls.

-Existing Structures: If there are existing structures where you wish to have your pergola built this could also have an impact on the cost.
-Existing pergolas or other obstructions would have to be removed or worked around before the installation of the new pergola.
+- Existing Structures: If there are existing structures where you wish to have your pergola built, this could also have an impact on the cost.
+Demolition work would need to be carried out to remove any existing structures prior to the construction of your new pergola.